Mainland China reports first imported monkeypox case | Health

 Mainland China reports first imported monkeypox case

-Mainland China's southwestern municipality of Chongqing reported one case of the monkeypox virus infection on Friday in one individual who arrived in the country from abroad, marking the country's first known monkeypox infection.
+The Chinese city of Chongqing reported one case of the monkeypox virus infection on Friday in an individual who arrived from abroad, marking mainland China's first known monkeypox infection amid the recent global outbreak of the virus.

-The transmission risk of the case is low as the individual was put in quarantine upon arrival in Chongqing, the municipal health commission said in a statement.
-All close contacts had been put under medical observation in isolation.
-The person concerned entered Chongqing city in transit from abroad, and showed symptoms such as a skin rash during their quarantine period for COVID, according to the statement.
+The transmission risk is low as the individual was put in quarantine upon arrival in Chongqing, the municipal health commission said in a statement.
+All close contacts have been isolated and are under medical observation.
+The person concerned entered Chongqing city in transit from abroad and showed symptoms such as a skin rash during their quarantine period for COVID, according to the statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)